 Conventional Boilers Versus Combi Boilers

-A combi boiler eliminates the need for having a separate water heater and home heating system because it does both.
-Combi boilers are on-demand systems that heat the water for your cooking and cleaning needs while also providing the hot water for the boiler system, so you get heat and hot water from a single system.
+Combi boilers are on-demand systems that heat the water for your cooking, cleaning, and bathing needs while also providing the hot water for the boiler system, so you get heat and hot water from a single system.

 The Most Affordable Boilers in Canada